neuropsychology/Courses/Statistics/R/English/Introduction.md

 If you look into the environment panel, you'll see that a line just appeared that says "df    1327 obs. of 20 variables".
 Indeed, the personality dataset consists of 1327 participants (rows/observations) and 20 variables (columns/variables).

-**NOTE: use read.csv for non-European files and read.csv2 for some European files (French or German for example): the difference lies in the format, the former use a dot separation for decimals (`3.12`) and the latter use a comma (`3,12`)**

-**NOTE2: R is case-sensitive, meaning that it matters whether it is upper or lowercase.
+**NOTE: R is case-sensitive, meaning that it matters whether it is upper or lowercase.
 If you type rEad.csv or "persoNality.csv", it won't work.
 This is the cause of many errors when beginning**

 But we would like to *actually* see it, right?
 See what variables there are etc.